getcarina/getcarina.com/_tutorials/connect-docker-containers-ambassador-pattern.md

     map[5000/tcp:{}]
     ```

 4. Create an ambassador container named `app-ambassador`.
-This is the _source ambassador_
-    and it is responsible for forwarding messages from other containers to the source container.
-    This ambassador container is linked to the source container and publishes the same port number
-    exposed by the source container.

     ```bash
     docker run --detach --link app:helloapp --name app-ambassador --publish 5000:5000 svendowideit/ambassador
     ```

+    This is the _source ambassador_ and it is responsible for forwarding messages
+    from other containers to the source container.
+The source ambassador is linked
+    to the source container and publishes the same port number exposed by the source container.

     **Note**: Although it is not required for the ambassador containers to communicate over the same port
     number that is exposed by the source container, it does simplify configuration.

 5. Identify the connection information to the source ambassador container, as it will be required
     when configuring the other ambassador container.
 In the example output,
-    the connection value to the source ambassador is `tcp://104.130.0.192:5000`.
+    the connection information to the source ambassador is `104.130.0.192:5000`.

     ```bash
     $ docker port app-ambassador